 Restoring from the generic recovery disk image on E:

 There can be multiple versions of the generic recovery disk image on the K2 Media Client's E: partition.
-Use the most recent (highest number) version, unless instructed otherwise by Grass Valley Support.
+Use the latest (highest version number) image or refer to release notes to determine the version you should use.